porthd/timer/Documentation/ReadMe.md

 Since the results of the data processors are cached, the user must determine what a reasonable caching period is and define this accordingly.

+In principle, an example for the application of the same should be found as a comment in the source code of the respective DataProcessors.
+For the friends of TypoScript programming it should be said that the parameters are read in via the stdWrap method.
+The recursive use of Typoscript to dynamize the setup is therefore possible; even if it is expressly not recommended here.

 #### RangeListQueryProcessor

 The processor creates a list of dates for the records with periodic timers from a table.
 The data processor works similar to the `DbQueryProcessor`.

+##### _example in typoscript_
 ```
 tt_content.timer_timersimul >
 tt_content.timer_timersimul < lib.contentElement